 Judy Wajcman is the Anthony Giddens Professor of Sociology at the London School of Economics.
-She was previously Professor of Sociology in the Research School of Social Sciences at the Australian National University.
+She is the Principal Investigator of the Women in data science and AI project at the Alan Turing Institute.

 She has been President of the Society for Social Studies of Science, is a recipient of the William F. Ogburn Career Achievement Award from the Communications and Information Technologies Section of the American Sociological Association, and has recently been awarded a Docteur Honoris Causa from the University of Geneva.

 science and technology studies, sociology of work, gender

 Positions held at the OII

 - Visiting Professor, November 2015 – November 2018